fpirri/gothings-raspi-install/README.md

     * a 16GB or greater is recommended
 * inspect the burned card on your PC
     * you should find two volumes: *boot* & *rootfs*
-    * on ubuntu 18.04 it probably is /media/&lt;username&gt;/boot
-      were &lt;username&gt; is your user name on the machine
+    * on ubuntu 18.04 the boot volume path probably is: /media/&lt;username&gt;/boot were &lt;username&gt; is your user name on the machine
 * take note of the path of the boot volume
 * download the setraspiboot script at https://raw.githubusercontent.com/fpirri/gothings-raspi-install/master/setraspiboot